 Take a look at our library website, containing links to our catalog of books and many other resources which young readers will love!

-The CDS Library’s collection of 7,000 titles lines the paneled walls of its home on the first floor of the 16th Street building.
+The CDS Library’s collection of 7,000 titles lines the paneled walls of its home on the first floor of our 16th Street building.

 The major focus of the library program at Children’s Day School is to connect students with books that fuel their interests and introduce them to new viewpoints.
-Each week, students in kindergarten through fifth grade choose books during their library classes.
-Students in sixth through eighth grades visit the library for enrichment and research.
-Part-time Librarian, Elsa Townsend, keeps track of students’ evolving interests and literary tastes to display and recommend enticing titles.
+Each week, students in kindergarten through fifth grade choose books to read during their library classes, while students in sixth through eighth grades visit the library for enrichment and research.
+CDS Librarian Elsa Townsend keeps track of students’ evolving interests and literary tastes to display and recommend enticing titles.